robfatland/zero2x/2_build_api/README.md

 - Log in to the AWS console
-  - Create a role named (say) `zero2api` with two attached policies
+  - Create a role named (say) `zero2api` with these attached policies:
     - AmazonAPIGatewayInvokeFullAccess (connect Lambda to the API Gateway service)
     - AmazonDynamoDBReadOnlyAccess     (connect Lambda to the DynamoDB database)
     - CloudWatchFullAccess             (enable Lambda to write to CloudWatch logs; useful for debugging)
   - Also on the console: Create a Lambda function
     - Specify Python 3.7
     - Assign the Lambda the `zero2api` role
-    - Upload `function.zip` as the code base
+    - In the **Function Code** interface: Upload `function.zip` as built above and click `Save` at the top of the page
-      - This is un-packed and shown in the Function Code section of the Lambda configuration page
+      - The zip file is un-packed and shown in the **Function Code** part of the console interface (Configuration tab)
+      - You may now further edit `lambda_function.py`.
+This changes only the AWS version of course, not your original.
+    - Add **Environment Variables**:
-    - Add environment variables AKEY and SKEY with values taken from an AWS access key
+      - AKEY and SKEY are used by the Python code; values are taken from an AWS access key
-      - AKEY is the Access Key
-      - SKEY is the Secret Key
+        - AKEY is the Access Key and SKEY is the Secret Key
+        - Anyone with these keys can use this account; if malicious: running up a large bill in just minutes
+        - These keys are defined outside the code and imported via environment variables
+          - This avoids compromising account security
+    - Under **Basic Settings** set the timeout to 5 minutes and the memory to 256MB
-    - In the Designer add an API Gateway (left side) as a trigger for this Lambda function
+    - In the **Designer** interface (top of the page) add API Gateway (left) as a Lambda trigger
-      - Click on this to configure it
+      - Click on the API Gateway rectangle to activate and configure it (below **Designer**)
         - Create a new API
-        - Open Security
+        - Security: Set as `Open
         - Deployment stage: Default
         - Click 'Add' at the lower right
+      - Once configured: `Save` the Lambda function
-      - Once configured note the API Gateway endpoint information
+        - Note the API Gateway endpoint information, particularly the URL
-        - API, endpoint URL and name: All listed in the Lambda
+          - This URL is the basis for API calls
+          - It is used by the API Client (see next section `3_create_client`

-flag we should be able to do this with just roles, not access keys...
+flag: roles, not access keys

 This is how the Lambda Function Code section appears: